How childhood cancers are different from adult cancers

 Most of the time the cause of a childhood cancer is not known.

-Some cancers are linked to changes in certain genes (mutations) passed from parent to child.
+Some cancers are linked to changes in certain genes passed from parents to children.
 In some children, gene changes that occur during early growth in the womb increase the risk of leukemia.
-However, not all children with the mutation get cancer.
+However, not all children with the variant gene get cancer.
 Children born with Down syndrome are also more likely to develop leukemia.

 Unlike adult cancers, childhood cancers do not occur due to lifestyle choices, like diet and smoking.